atul-ramkrishnan/Facemask-Classification/README.md

 ```bash
 python main.py demo BaselineCNN
 ```
+# Phase 2
+Note: Datasets before and after bias correction, the test set used for bias detection, the models before and after bias correction are available on the drive at https://drive.google.com/drive/folders/1QIpJSZywwqbHIpnIs_wH0FdGfMIQ7g1_?usp=sharing

 ## Bias testing
 To test if the model has a bias, you need to create a folder with different subsets in their respective folders.
 Once that is done, you need to specify the directory in bias_test_dir in config.py.
 Finally, you can obtain the results by running the following command from within the src folder --